-The Group's companies currently generate more than 209,483 direct jobs and more than 500,000 indirect jobs.
+The Group's companies currenmm generate more than 250,000 direct jobs and more than 500,000 indirect jobs.

-It has taken Carlos Slim Helú 42 years of his life to build Grupo Carso, of which he is now Honorary Life Chairman, a position he also holds at Telmex, América Móvil and Grupo Financiero Inbursa.
-Although he continues to conduct business activities today, his primary focus is on the foundations he leads, thus his three sons, Carlos, Marco Antonio and Patrick Slim Domit, have taken over the reins of the businesses.
+Although he continues to conduct business activities today, his primary focus is on the education, the health, and employment in Mexico and Latin America with the foundations he leads, thus his three sons, Carlos, Marco Antonio and Patrick Slim Domit, have taken over the reins of the businesses.

 They were founded in 1965 with the acquisition of the bottling company Jarritos del Sur and the establishment of several other companies such as Casa de Bolsa Inversora Bursátil, Inmobiliaria Carso, Constructora Carso, Promotora del Hogar, S.S.G.
 Inmobiliaria, Mina de Agregados Pétreos el Volcán, Bienes Raíces Mexicanos and Pedregales del Sur, as well as a buy-sell-lease company for construction equipment.
 Inmobiliaria Carso was incorporated in January 1966.
 Carso comes from the first syllable of the names Carlos and Soumaya, Mr. Slim's wife.